iBz-04/iBzPix/README.md

 # Project Title
 iBzPix:
-This is a stock photo web application that allows users to download high quality photos and videos for free.
+This is a stock photo web app that allows users to download high quality photos and videos for free.

 ## Tech Stack